forcedotcom/maven-force-plugin/README.md

       </excludes>
     </configuration>

-You can also override the default Java package name and destination directory:
+The default directory for generated Java source files is `src/main/java`.
+You can override the default by defining a `<destDir>` element.

+The default Java package name is `com.<orgNameDenormalized>.model`, where <orgNameDenormalized> is an identifier that is automatically created from your organization name.
+You can override the default by defining a `<packageName>` element.

     <configuration>
       <all>true</all>